diskoverdata/diskover-docs/source_files/software_update_linux.md

 #### Upgrading from tar.gz File

-The following explains how to update both Diskover and Diskover-Web.
+The following explains how to update both Diskover and Diskover-Web assuming they are installed in the default locations.

-This example assumes the tar file was extracted to  **/tmp/diskover/**
+This example assumes the tar file was extracted to  **/tmp/diskover-v2/**
 ```
+tar -zxvf diskover-v2-<version>.tar.gz -C /tmp/diskover-v2/
-cd /tmp/diskover/
+cd /tmp/diskover-v2/
 ```

 🔴 &nbsp;Copy the Diskover files to proper locations: